-As an actress, Sr. Danielle Dwyer is equally highly acclaimed.
-Her recent roles include Madam Arcati in Blithe Spirit, Kate Keller in All My Sons, and Shylock in Merchant of Venice.
-Other roles include Irene in Talking Heads, Calpurnia in Julius Caesar, Annette Raleigh in God of Carnage, Lona Hessel in Pillars of the Community, Malvolio in Twelfth Night, Ranevskaya in The Cherry Orchard, Mrs. Erlynne in Lady Windermere’s Fan, Eleanor in The Lion in Winter, Mephistopheles in Doctor Faustus, Queen Elizabeth in Richard III, Everyman in Everyman, and Lettice Douffet in Lettice and Loveage.
+Equally highly acclaimed as an actress, her recent roles include Madame Arcati in Blithe Spirit, Kate Keller in All My Sons, Shylock in Merchant of Venice, Irene in Talking Heads, and Calpurnia in Julius Caesar.
+Other roles include Annette Raleigh in God of Carnage, Lona Hessel in Pillars of the Community, Malvolio in Twelfth Night, Ranevskaya in The Cherry Orchard, Mrs. Erlynne in Lady Windermere’s Fan, Eleanor in The Lion in Winter, Mephistopheles in Doctor Faustus, Queen Elizabeth in Richard III, Everyman in Everyman, and Lettice Douffet in Lettice and Lovage.

 A tireless student herself, Sr. Danielle is a skilled and inspired teacher, spreading her contagious sense of fascination, her love of discovery, and her courageous and daring imagination with pupils across many genres and ages.
 Sr. Danielle has led workshops and intensive retreats with students in acting and movement across the country, including semi-annual retreats at Elements Theatre Company’s home on Cape Cod.
 She works annually with Spirit Winter Percussion, an award-winning youth percussion ensemble, teaching theatre, performance practice, and storytelling; challenging and equipping these young musicians with life skills that take them far beyond the performance arena.

 Sr. Danielle has also lent her voice to writing narratives for worship and meditation, enhancing the liturgies at her church, the Church of the Transfiguration in Orleans, MA, and is the author of several video scripts and poetic monologues.